Tasty Recipes for the Home Cook

 After having made this cake several times, I have a few tips that I like to share:

 Tip number one: if you decide to use a fancy bundt pan, make sure to prep it REALLY well for easy unmolding.
 The first time I made the cake was for my sister’s birthday.
-I used an intricately designed bundt pan with lots indentations and curvatures.
+I used an intricately designed bundt pan with lots of indentations and curvatures.
 I had greased and floured it, but when I tried to unmold the cake, the sucker would not come out!
 The pretty presentation I had in mind never came to fruition.
 In the end, I poured the glaze over the unmolded cake, stuck in a few candles, and called it a day.
-Thank goodness the cake was amazing, and neither the birthday girl nor anyone else cared that it they didn’t get a perfect slice.
+Thank goodness the cake was amazing, and neither the birthday girl nor anyone else cared that they didn’t get a perfect slice.

 Grandma Yearwood’s Coconut Cake